-Discovered over fifty years ago, microwave-enhanced superconductivity has been studied experimentally in constraint-type [37, 38] and superconductor-normal-superconductor (SNS) Josephson junctions [39, 40].
-Dubbed as "microwave-stimulated superconductivity," [41] this phenomenon was found to be ubiquitous in studies of SNS weak links.
-Initial theoretical understanding of this phenomenon invoked a non-equilibrium gap-enhancement proposed by Eliashberg [42].
-However, more recent analyses, especially taking into account
+Discovered over 50 years ago, microwave-enhanced superconductivity has been studied experimentally in constrainttype and superconductor-normal-superconductor (SNS) Josephson junctions.
+Dubbed as 'microwave-stimulated superconductivity', this phenomenon was found to be ubiquitous in studies of SNS weak links.
+Initial theoretical understanding of this phenomenon invoked a nonequilibrium gap-enhancement proposed by Eliashberg.
+However, more recent analyses, especially taking into account proximity-effect under external radiation, concluded that much of the enhancement of critical current in such SNS junctions arises from enhanced phase coherence (for a recent review see Klapwijk and de Visser).